 In addition, consultation plans included a Wichelstowe South Locality meeting, along with a further meeting between the council’s Wichelstowe project team and Wroughton Parish Council.

-The deadline for receipt of comments was Friday 13 September, 2013.
+The deadline for comments was Friday 13 September, 2013.

-Feedback from the consultation will be incorporated into the planning application which will be considered by the council's Planning Committee in early 2014.
+Feedback from the consultation was incorporated into the planning application which will be considered by the council’s Planning Committee in early 2014.

 The ambition for Wichelstowe is to create a neighbourhood that is attractive to all generations and which contributes to wider economic growth.
 The scheme will create construction jobs in the short term and attract new business to the employment land in the longer term, and provide vital income for the council.